truetype

 Background

 TrueType and OpenType fonts are complex binary formats that require careful parsing to extract glyph data, metrics, and other font information.
-This library provides a pure Crystal implementation for working with these font formats without external dependencies (except optional Brotli for WOFF2).
+This library provides a Crystal implementation for reading and manipulating these formats, with optional integrations for Brotli (WOFF2) and HarfBuzz (advanced shaping).

 Key capabilities include: